riazXrazor/node-tailwindo/README.md

 ## Installing `tailwindo` for CLI use
 ### Requires nodejs version >= 10
-You can install the package via composer globally:
+You can install the package via npm globally:

 `$ npm i -g tailwindo`